 If you live in the United States, you live under the constant threat of costly damage caused by wood-destroying bugs.
 Identifying and understanding the behavior of these pests is the first step in creating an effective pest control plan.

 Carpenter ants and termites are wood-destroying insects that cost us billions of dollars every year.
 More than 90% of the homes in the US are wood framed.
 But even homes built of masonry and steel serve up delicious wood treats to these pests.
-Left unchecked, they systematically destroy our homes and valuable wood objects in them.
+Left unchecked, they systematically destroy our homes and ranch rail unless it is protected.

 Termites pose a considerable economic threat to wood structures.
 As a nation, we spend two-thirds of our annual pest control budget on termites.
 The greatest threat exists where the average annual outdoor temperature exceeds 50 degrees.
 However, termites readily venture north into the comfort of centrally heated northern homes.